MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services-using-MDM.md

 Note: CRL and OCSP network traffic is currently whitelisted and will still show up in network traces.
 CRL and OCSP checks are made to the issuing certificate authorities.
 Microsoft is one of them, but there are many others, such as DigiCert, Thawte, Google, Symantec, and VeriSign.

 Note: For security reasons you must very carefully decide which settings to configure as many of them will result in an insecure device.
-Examples of settings that we strongly recommend against and will result in an potentially insecure device configuration are: disabling Windows Update, disabling Automatic Root Certificates Update, and disabling Windows Defender.
-It is not recommended to disable any of these features.
+Examples of settings that we strongly recommend against and will result in an potentially insecure device configuration are: disabling Windows Update and disabling Windows Defender.
+It is not recommended to disable either of these features.

 You can configure diagnostic data at the Security/Basic level, turn off Windows Defender diagnostic data and MSRT (Malicious Software Removal Tool) reporting, and turn off all other connections to Microsoft network endpoints as described in this article to help prevent Windows from sending any data to Microsoft.
 However, there are many reasons why these communications are enabled by default, such as updating malware definitions and maintaining current certificate revocation lists, which is why we *strongly* recommend against this.
 This data helps us deliver a secure, reliable, and more delightful personalized experience.